flow4u/InboxMover/README.md

 #### **On Windows (1)** -- no python needed, but you must be able to download an **exe**

 * See [**inbox_mover.exe**](https://github.com/flow4u/InboxMover/releases/tag/windows)

-*An expermimental TUI, Terminal User Interface, [inbox_mover_tui.py](https://github.com/flow4u/InboxMover/blob/main/inbox_mover_tui.py) is also available.
-Should work without any additional installation on Linux (both RDP and SSH), on Windows it requires pip install windows-curses.*

 #### **On Windows (2)**